Silver-08/java-getting-started/README.md

 For more information about using Java on Heroku, see these Dev Center articles:

 - [Java on Heroku](https://devcenter.heroku.com/categories/java)
-# Webhook Trigger Test - 26 May 2025
+# Webhook Trigger Test - 26th of May 2026"